DhanvanthR23/AetherCode/README.md

 ## Project Overview

-This project is a native desktop AI-powered code editor for Python, built using Python's `customtkinter` library for the graphical user interface.
+This project is a native desktop AI-powered code editor for Python, built using Python's `PyQt6` library for the graphical user interface.
 It provides AI-assisted coding through a connection to the Google Gemini API.

 The application is designed with a clear separation of concerns, making it modular and extensible.

 ### Key Technologies:
 *   **Language:** Python 3
-*   **GUI:** `customtkinter`
+*   **GUI:** `PyQt6`
 *   **Syntax Highlighting:** `pygments`
 *   **AI Integration:** `google-generativeai` (for Google Gemini)
 *   **Environment Management:** `python-dotenv`